jnolf/codeup-regression-project/READme.md

 - From the remaining 80%, 30% is pullout out to validate training
 - The remaining data is used as testing data
 - In the end, there should be a 56% Train, 24% Validate, and 20% Test split
-- Create a prepare.py file with all the functions in this section
+- Create a prepare.py file with functions that will quickly process the above actions

-### 4.EXPLORE
+### 4. EXPLORE
 - Create an exploratory workbook
 - Create initial questions to help explore the data further
-- Make visualizations to help with understanding drivers
+- Make visualizations to help identify and understand key drivers
 - Use stats testing on established hypotheses